Tazinho/AlmostRandom/content/post/2026-09-21-data-dict-jumping-frogs.md

 There is already useful work in this space, including the [Open Data Contract Standard](https://bitol-io.github.io/open-data-contract-standard/latest/) and [dbt's documentation and tests](https://www.getdbt.com/blog/what-is-data-lineage).
 For a team with established tooling, I would ask how a new dictionary can reuse what is already maintained.

 For a first experiment, though, the question is smaller: will the next person opening this dataset have an easier time understanding it?
 That person might be a colleague, an agent, or you six months from now.
 If a few descriptions and checks can save them some head-scratching, that is a useful jump forward.

-*Based on the documentation checked on 21 September 2026, including [specification version 0.1.0](https://data-dict.tidyverse.org/spec.html).
-The commands above follow the documented quickstart; this article is an introduction, not a report of a completed hands-on evaluation.*